ArashAh/version_control_workshop/part-2.md

    ```

 6. **Push to remote and set tracking:**
-   - Push the first commit and track main branch on remote:
+   - Push the first commit:
    ```bash
    git status
    git push
    ```
-   ❓ You see the error, do you know why this happens and how to fix it?
+   ❓ You see an error, do you know why this happens and how to fix it?

    - Push with setting the upstream
     ```Bash
      git push -u origin main